Broncos

 Writer title/position:

-Editor The Washington Redskins did not wait for too long to name their replacement for head coach Jim Zorn.
+The Washington Redskins did not wait for too long to name their replacement for head coach Jim Zorn.
 After much speculations and rumors, Dan Snyder has picked his man and it is Mike Shanahan.

 Shanahan, who signed a five-year deal, joins the team from the capital with a record not a lot of coaches can boost of.
 He has two Super Bowl rings on his resume while he was with the Denver Broncos.